I’ve been chasing Feinman since I was twenty-one. By that, I mean beyond the man himself, and more the ideal of true love and all its promise.

 “Mind if we join you for a quarter?”

-The door was opened wide then as Rob ushered us in, motioning to the couch as he ran to the kitchen for another chair and two beers hanging from a plastic six-pack ring.
+The door was opened wide then as Rob ushered us in, motioning to the couch as he ran to the kitchen for another chair and two beers hanging from a plastic six-pack ring in his hand.
 As the end of the first quarter approached, Feinman stoked up the joint and began a brief commentary on the season so far.
 Harvey and Rob joined in with their own analysis as the joint went around the room and a cold can of Bud was passed between me and Jake.

 I watched as the guys bonded in camaraderie over the game the way only men can do.
 No mention was made of anything else but that.
 As the game reached a feverish pitch again in the second quarter, Harvey started bouncing his ball with vigor, bouncing up and down, too, in his seat on the couch like a little kid!
 He was so exuberant and we hated to stifle that but I glanced over to Jake indicating that this was his cue.